 I registered andreas.com on August 30, 1995, when there were just a handful of websites and you sent a email to a kid named Jerry in his dorm room so you could be listed on his page, which he named Yahoo just for fun (and it actually means something).
 We were using fido.net and UseNet in the 80s.
 The web was cool because one could add pictures to it (okay, mostly cat pictures).

 I wrote one of the first books on web design.
 It sold tens of thousands of copies.
-I built websites for over a hundred Silicon Valley startups.
+I built websites for more than two hundred Silicon Valley startups.
 I was the webmaster for a site that grew to 16 million registered users and 60 million hits per day.
 It’s very likely you used it.
 The dotcom burnt $70 million in VC funding and cratered.
 Yes, I worked for a Silicon Valley dotcom and all I got was this lousy T-shirt.

 I read a lot.
 I read two or three books every week and often two per day.
 I have over 5,000 books, including Roman and Greek literature, classical and modern Chinese and Japanese novels, African literature, South American, India, and so on.
 I’ve also written a few books, including a bunch of #1 Amazon Best Sellers.
 I’m working on several more books.

 In 1998, I bought a house in Palo Alto and did a lot of renovation.
-Many people say they built a fireplace, when really they hired a carpenter to do it.
+Many people say they built a fireplace, when really, they hired a carpenter to do it.
 I rented a stone cutting machine, bought several hundred pounds of slate from India, set up a workshop in the backyard, and cut the stone myself.
 I also replaced all of the plumbing and wiring, plus built two decks for my annual parties.
-There’s a great backyard where I set up my telescope to see planets and stuff.
+There’s a great backyard for big parties.

 I hosted a Y2K Millennial party at my house.
 Here’s the invitation.
 Reporters showed up and it was in papers.

 In 2012, I got married again.
-Helen, me, and our cat Anaximander Katzenjammer, who is a great mouser, share our house.
+Helen, me, and our cat Anaximander Katzenjammer, who is a great mouser, share our house in Palo Alto.

 I often write about my trips.
 Some of these pages are the best guides on the web to that city.